โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Totegegie Airport (GMR) is a remote and essential aviation facility serving the Gambier Islands in French Polynesia.
 Situated on the islet of Motu Totegegie, approximately 9 kilometers northeast of the main island of Mangareva, the airport is the primary gateway for this isolated archipelago.
-The facility features a substantial 2,000-meter paved runway and serves as a vital transport link for residents, government officials, and tourists exploring the southeasternmost reaches of French Polynesia.
+The airport operates a substantial 1,740-meter paved runway and serves as a vital transport link for residents, government officials, and tourists exploring the southeasternmost reaches of French Polynesia.
 The terminal facilities at Totegegie were expanded and modernized in 2008 to provide a comfortable environment for travelers.
 As a domestic regional airport, the terminal focuses on efficient passenger processing for the multi-hour flights connecting the Gambier Islands to the capital.
 Inside, travelers find basic but well-maintained amenities including check-in counters and a waiting areas.
 Due to its remote location on a separate motu, the airport lacks extensive commercial retail or dining options, and travelers are advised to be self-sufficient for their journey.
 Scheduled commercial services at GMR are exclusively provided by Air Tahiti, the territory's primary domestic carrier.
 The airline offers regular flights connecting Totegegie directly to Fa'a'ฤ International Airport (PPT) in Tahiti, a journey that takes nearly four hours and is one of the longest in the Air Tahiti network.
 The airport also facilitates regional links to other Tuamotu hubs such as Hao and Tureia.
 These flights are a lifeline for the community, facilitating the transport of people, mail, and essential goods between the remote islands and the administrative heart of the territory.
 A unique aspect of arriving at GMR is the mandatory boat transfer required to reach the main island of Mangareva.
 Upon landing at the airport's motu, passengers board a local council-operated boat shuttle, such as the 'Tokani,' for a scenic 45-minute journey across the lagoon to the village of Rikitea.
 This maritime connection is tightly coordinated with the flight schedule.
 Travelers are encouraged to coordinate their transfers in advance and to be mindful of the tropical climate.
 Despite its extreme isolation, Totegegie Airport remains a cornerstone of the Gambier Islands' connectivity and its unique island identity.

 ๐Ÿ”„ Connection Tips